DOI-USGS/ghsc-esi-groundmotion-processing/docs/contents/manual/config_file.md

 ## Overview

 The config file is the primary means by which users can adjust and customize *gmprocess*.
+In this section, we give a quick high-level overview of the config file to illustrate how it works, and subsequent sections go into more detail.
+Modifying the config can be somewhat confusing for new users, but bear in mind that if you just want the default config options, you do not have to make any changes to the config file.

 The [default config file](https://code.usgs.gov/ghsc/esi/groundmotion-processing/blob/main/src/gmprocess/data/config_production.yml) in the source code includes comments to help explain the values and their units.
 This is a useful reference as an overview of the config options.